 Electricity plan costs

-Now that you’re up to speed on shopping with your usage, you’re probably wondering what electricity is actually going to cost for your new home.
+Now that you’re up to speed on shopping with your usage, you’re probably wondering what electricity is going to cost for your new home.

 Hopefully, at this point, you have clued into the fact that each home uses a different amount of electricity each month and that there is no normal usage.